-- 551. Infant Development.
-2 hrs.
-Corequisite: CD 551L.
-Emphasis will be given to the development and behavior of the infant. - 551L.
-Infant Development Laboratory.
-1 hr.
-Corequisite: CD 551.
-A laboratory for studying the growth, development, and behavior of infants and toddlers. - 552.
-Child Development Methods and Materials.
-2 hrs.
-Prerequisite: Permission of instructor.
-Corequisite: 552L.
-Provisions are made to evaluate and select materials for use in developing teaching techniques and planning developmentally appropriate play activities for children. - 552L.
-Child Development Methods and Materials Laboratory.
-1 hr.
-Corequisite: CD 552.
-A laboratory for evaluating and selecting materials, developing teaching techniques, and planning developmentally appropriate programs for young children. - 553.
-Creativity in Young Children.
-2 hrs.
-Corequisite: CD 553L.
-A study of creative activities for preschool children. - 553L.
-Creative Activities for the Preschool Child Laboratory.
-1 hr.
-Corequisite: CD 553.
-A laboratory for the study and application of developmentally appropriate creative activities for young children. - 555.
-Supervised Participation.
-6 hrs.
-Prerequisite: CD 452.
-Directed participation in programs for young children. - 578.
-Specialized Studies in Developmental Disabilities.
+- 578. Specialized Studies in Developmental Disabilities.
 1-6 hrs.
 Specialized study and skill acquisition in the area of developmental disabilities.
-Topics vary. - 598.
-Families of the Developmentally Disabled.
-3 hrs.
-Interdisciplinary approach to the study of families of the developmentally disabled. - 628.
+Topics vary. - 628.
 Assessment Procedures for Young Children with Disabilities.
 3 hrs.
 To familiarize students with current issues, theories, and practices regarding the assessment of young children who are at risk for or have manifest disabilities. - 629.
 Advanced Intervention Procedures for Young Children with Disabilities.
 3 hrs.
 To familiarize students with current issues, theories, intervention methods, and procedures for young children who are at risk for or have manifest disabilities. - 650.
 Advanced Child Development.
 3 hrs.
 A study of children in early childhood, investigated in light of personality development theories and current research. - 652.
 Current Trends and Theories in Child and Family Studies.
 3 hrs.
 A survey of selected theories in child development and family studies and an examination of current problems and critical issues. - 654.
 Seminar in Child Development.
 3 hrs.
 May be repeated for a total of 6 hours.
-Selected topics in child development - 655.
+Selected topics in child development. - 655.
 Practicum in Child Care Administration.
 3 hrs. - 688.
 Medical Aspects of Developmental Disabilities.
 3 hrs. - 691.
 Research in Child Development.
 1-16 hrs. - 692.
 Special Problems in Child Development.
 1-4 hrs. - 697.
 Independent Study and Research.
 Hours arranged.
 Not to be counted as credit toward a degree.
 Students actively working on a thesis, consulting with the major professor, or using other resources of the university may enroll in this course.
 Students who are not in residence and are not enrolled in at least 3 hours of thesis but who are actively working on a thesis, consulting with the major professor, or using other resources of the university must enroll in this course for at least 3 hours each semester. - 698.
 Thesis.
 1-6 hrs. for a total of 6 hrs.